bryanmartineze/grafana-demo/README.md

 1. Create an EKS cluster using Rancher

-2. Open the port 30080 to everyone from the Security Group
+2. Open the port 30080 and 32644 to everyone from the Security Group

 3. Clone the values-nodeport.yaml of this repo to your machine/kubernetes cli